Conover, Wisconsin

 Conover is a town in Vilas County, Wisconsin, United States.
-The population was 1,235 at the 2010 census.
+The population was 1,318 at the 2020 census.
 The unincorporated community of Conover is located in the town.

 History

 The town is named after Seth H. Conover, a descendant of Wolfert Gerritse van Couwenhoven, who would travel to the area for hunting and fishing.
 He would often take a train to the area, even though there was no station there.
 Eventually, the railroad men started calling the area "Conover's Place."
 A station was soon built there, and several logging camps were established.
 The town continued to grow when other businesses were established.
 In 1935, the town hall was built.

 Geography

-The Town of Conover is located in central Vilas County, Wisconsin.
-The upper part of the Wisconsin River runs through the town, and there are several lakes that dot the area.
+The Town of Conover is located in central Vilas County.
+The upper part of the Wisconsin River flows through the town, and there are several lakes that dot the area.
 Much of the western part of the town is made up of Vilas County Forest lands.
-According to the United States Census Bureau, the town has a total area of 87.2 square miles (225.8 km^{2}), of which, 80.0 square miles (207.1 km^{2}) of it is land and 7.2 square miles (18.7 km^{2}) of it (8.27%) is water.
+According to the United States Census Bureau, the town has a total area of 87.2 square miles (225.8 km^{2}), of which 80.0 square miles (207.1 km^{2}) is land and 7.2 square miles (18.7 km^{2}) (8.27%) is water.